-During our Part 1 of the ‘Where will I be able to live’ series (which you can read here) we discussed a lot about the different climates and biomes that exist in the waters of our oceans.
-Today we will talk more about the geography.
-Specifically the geography of the Abyssal Plain, which is the vast expanse of ocean floor that lies below any continental shelf, usually at a depth of a little more than 2 miles down.
-But the Abyssal Plain is not a uniform flat surface.
+During Part 1 of the ‘Where will I be Able to Live’ series (which you can read here), we discussed a lot about the different climates and biomes that exist in the waters of our oceans.
+Today we will talk more about geography.
+Specifically the geography of the Abyssal Plain, which is the vast expanse of the ocean floor that lies below any continental shelf, usually at a depth of a little more than 2 miles down.
+But the Abyssal Plain is not a uniformly flat surface.
 Some areas of the ocean floor have trenches or ridges.
 These trenches can get far deeper than the rest of the ocean, if you flipped Mount Everest upside down it would easily fit inside the Marianas Trench for example, with room to spare.

 The raised areas of the ocean floor are often called seamounts.

 It is also known that seamounts play host to a more abundant marine life ecosystem than the deeper surrounding ocean waters, this can help us to build a marine ecosystem of our own and fill out ocean deserts more quickly and easily.
-Knowing where to find seamounts is important for these reasons, so we at Arktide have made this map of the easiest to access shallow seamounts specifically in Optimal Zones around the world.
-We also have a full map including deeper seamounts which is not shown here, but can be made available upon request.
-Just email Mitchell Suchner at email@example.com.
+Knowing where to find seamounts is important for these reasons, so we at Arktide have made this map of the easiest-to-access shallow seamounts specifically in Optimal Zones around the world.